 Individuals will be able to allow their friends to track their every move.
 So users can now inadvertently agree to sign away their privacy rights, implications of which they may not be aware of.

 So you just touched upon location tracking.
-The new terms will require users to accept a new location data policy that says you allow Facebook to use your GPS, Bluetooth and wi-fi signals to track your location.
+The new terms will require users to accept a new location data policy that says you allow Facebook to use your GPS, Bluetooth, and wi-fi signals to track your location.
 Should we be fine with this?
 What's the idea behind it?
 [UPDATE: The above mentioned terms will apply only to users who give Facebook permission to track their location.]

-The idea is to track the location of users in an effort to target them with localised adverts and thus attract more companies to advertise on Facebook at higher rates.
+The idea is to track the location of users in an effort to target them with localized adverts and thus attract more companies to advertise on Facebook at higher rates.
 The app will help users to find friends who are nearby and alert them when it detects one in close proximity, even when the app is not open on the handset.
 There is no doubt that this function is intrusive, but Facebook is trying to track us users for even more profits by offering even more carefully targeted adverts.

 And they have permission to do this?